Boba 4G Review

 Need one carrier to take you from newborn to toddler?
 The Boba is a decent option.
 From walks in the neighborhood to trips to the grocery store, this carrier is a solid performer.

-This is a high quality, sturdy carrier that will take you from newborn to toddler with ease.
+This high quality, well-made carrier that will transition from newborn to toddler with ease.
 Compared to other soft structured carriers in our tests, the Boba landed in the middle, losing points in the Parent's Comfort and Ease of Cleaning categories.